hermanwongkm/AlgoPratice/readme.md

 1. Use modulus to shift the array.
 2. The first thing when looking at arrays I always ask is, “does order matter?”.
 A surprising number of array problems can be optimised and solved by firstly sorting the array.
-3. Keep track of the lowest/highest value so far and compare against it as you go on.
-Updating when necessary.
 4. Keep track of the maximum subarray by taking Max(max + A[i], A[i]).
 5. Use seperate array to store highest/lowest value so far before this index.